SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 ## What is EF Core Cacheable?

-Entity Framework (EF) Core Cacheable is an extention library for the popular Entity Framework data access technology.
+Entity Framework (EF) Core Cacheable is an extension library for the popular Entity Framework data access technology.

 It provides caching functionality for all types of query results.
-Based on expression tree and parameters, the context decide rather to execute query against database or returning result from memory.
+Based on the expression tree and parameters, the context decides whether to execute the query against the database or return the result from memory.

 ## How caching affects performance

-This a sample result of 1,000 iterations of an uncached and cached query, called agains a really good performing MSSQL-database.
+This a sample result of 1,000 iterations of an uncached and cached query, called agains a good performing MSSQL-database.

 ```
 Average database query duration [+00:00:00.1698972].